kkensuke/myjb/_sources/programming/packageManager.md

 brew --version
 ```

-if you get: Your system is ready to brew. you succeeded.
+if you get: `Your system is ready to brew.`, you succeeded.
 you can also check by;
 ```zsh
 brew doctor